Works council or staff representation

 Do you disagree with a change in the works council's terms, for example on nomination or elections?
 You can ask the subdistrict court to change these regulations.

 You must ensure that the works council members have the time to do their work associated with the council.
 You and the works council members decide in consultation how many hours this is.
 It must be at least 60 hours per year.
 By law, members of the works council are entitled to training leave (in Dutch).
-They may add this training leave to the training leave that might already be in place for all of your employees.
+They may add this training leave to the training leave that might already be in place for all your employees.
 You pay the full training costs for members of the works council directly to the educational institute.

 Protections for works council members